xylous/settle/doc/SETTLE_MANUAL.md

 - `zk` - Print the absolute path to the directory Settle uses

+- `rename` - Rename a Zettel.
+Regex is not allowed.

+- `mv` - Move all matching Zettel (by regex) into a project.
+If the project name is none/empty (i.e. `''`), then the note is moved to the main Zettelkasten.

 - `isolated` - Print the list of all Zettel (in the main Zettelkasten!) that aren't linked with others